 In the tyme of Arthur an aunter bytydde · by the Turne Wathelan, as the boke telles · In the days of King Arthur, the story tells, an adventure took place beside Lake Wathelene,1∩ when the king had come to Carlisle with all his noblemen.
 King Arthur came to hunt the deer that had been left alone all winter.
 He went with his knights and retainers into the heart of this forest.
 Thus to wode arn thei went – To the forest they ride, in their noble attire, the king and the queen and all the court with them.
-Sir Gawain leads Queen Guinevere, he, magnificent in his hunting gear, she, riding a white pony draped in silk and with a saddle studded with gemstones.
+Sir Gawain leads Queen Guinevere: he, magnificent in his hunting gear, she, riding a white pony draped in silk and with a saddle studded with gemstones.
 Over her head she wears a hood of grey fur and over her shoulders a rainproof cloak set with sapphires.
-Al in gliterand golde gayly ho glides the gates with Sir Gawayn, bi the grene welle – Gaily she glides along the paths with Sir Gawain, beside the green and fecund lake.
+Al in gliterand golde gayly ho glides the gates with Sir Gawayn, bi the grene welle – All in glittering gold, gaily she glides along the paths with Sir Gawain, beside the green and fecund lake.
 Sir Gawain stays with the Queen, and they dismount at the foot of a hillside.
 King Arthur rides on with his earls, shouting instructions, giving directions, assigning to each lord an oak tree beneath which he should wait with his bow and his hunting dogs.

 Beneath the trees they wait, intending to worry the does as they arrive.
 Chases begin, pursuits and killings in woodland and upland, the deer that remain in the dim heart of the forest hide themselves for fear.
 By the rapids of fast-flowing streams falling from the fells the dogs seize the deer and cause them much anguish.
-The hunters whoop and cry, in the woods and on the hillsides, release their dogs, prepare to launch themselves, give no quarter.
+The hunters whoop and cry, in the woods and on the hillsides, release their dogs, prepare to launch themselves, giving no quarter.
 The greyhounds speed through the woodland after the deer, then lie panting in the shade.
 The king blows a signal, his noblemen follow fast along the trails made by the animals and many fine warriors converge upon the king – a satisfying sight! – happy to be summoned; all but Sir Gawain, the most magnificent of them all, who stays with Queen Guinevere.
 He has alighted with her in the shade of a large grove of laurels and box trees.
 The morning is wearing on and suddenly a strange thing happens, a weird thing that I must tell you about, if you will let me.
 The sky darkened until within the forest it became as black as midnight.
 The king was annoyed by this lack of light and dismounted from his steed.
 His noblemen followed suit and they all led their horses quickly out onto the surrounding hillsides, running now, fast towards some limestone crags as the hail began to cascade down from the sky!
 A fire appeared over the lake, as though the devil himself was emerging from its depths!
 It took upon itself a form, moved onto the land, and filling the air with ungodly screams it began to approach Sir Gawain.
 'A curse on the body I once had!' it wailed to him.
 'Now my cares have begun!
 Oh woe is me!'

 Queen Guinevere was terrified.
 'What is this?' she asked Sir Gawain.